Broadcom/AFBR-S50-API/AFBR-S50/Doxygen/04_porting_guide.md

 .

 @warning
-These requirements are the minumum values for the *AFBR-S50 Core Library and API* only!
+These requirements are the minimum values for the *AFBR-S50 Core Library and API* only!
 Additional memory for user application is not considered here and must be added accordingly.

 The following section gives a brief overview on the corresponding hardware layers.